Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-Polymyalgia rheumatica (PMR) is an inflammatory disease.
+Polymyalgia rheumatica (PMR) is a disease that causes inflammation throughout the body.
 It results in muscle pain and stiffness.
-It is most common in the shoulders, arms, hips, and thighs.

 PMR is most common in people over 50 years of age.
 It is more common in women and people of European descent.

-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 PMR will be suspected if symptoms are there for more than 2 weeks.

 American College of Rheumatology